How many calories does one serving of Buckwheat, Moong Dal and Vegetable Khichdi have?

 10. Senior citizen with heart and cholesterol issues

-Buckwheat, Moong and Vegetable Khichdi is high in
+Buckwheat, Moong and Vegetable Khichdi is rich in below macronutrients, vitamins and minerals given in descending order (highest to lowest).

-2. Vitamin B1 : Vitamin B1 protects nerves, helps in carbohydrate metabolism, prevents heart diseases and helps produce red blood cells.
+- Vitamin B1 (Thiamine) : Vitamin B1 protects nerves, helps in carbohydrate metabolism, prevents heart diseases and helps produce red blood cells.
+40% of RDA.

-4. Iron : Iron is essential in the chemical reactions that produce energy from foods.
+- Iron : Iron is essential in the chemical reactions that produce energy from foods.
 Eat more greens and garden cress seeds to prevent you from being anaemic.
 Here are the top 7 sources of iron rich foods.
+30% of RDA.

 Walking (6 kmph) = 57 mins